sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 device-id = 36
 ~~~

-[QUESTION: Is "time" a correct representation of XSD:date?]

 The following describes each child item of this group.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.